Grant Terms & Conditions

 Purchase of land or buildings;

-New construction of or additions to any structure in which individuals live, work, or engage in any gainful activity, to include buildings (e.g., schools, homes/low-cost shelters, and hospitals), containers, and mobile homes, or of structures in which individuals carry out manufacturing or processing activities;
+New construction of or additions to any structure in which individuals live, work, or engage in any gainful activity, including buildings (e.g., schools, homes/low-cost shelters, and hospitals), containers, and mobile homes, or of structures in which individuals carry out manufacturing or processing activities;

 Fundraising activities of the applicant/recipient’s organization;